gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 If authentication was correctly defined, it should fail with:
 `NOAUTH Authentication required` error.
-Try to authenticate with the previous defined password with `AUTH redis-password-goes-here` and try the `INFO` command again.
+Try to authenticate with the previous defined password with `AUTH 'REDIS_PASSWORD'` and try the `INFO` command again.

 Look for the `# Replication` section where you should see some important